objectionary/.github/profile/README.md

   * [/sandbox](https://github.com/objectionary/sandbox) is where you can play with a ready-to-use simple EO program
   * [/eo-intellij-plugin](https://github.com/objectionary/eo-intellij-plugin) is EO plugin for JetBrains IDEs
   * [/eoc](https://www.github.com/objectionary/eoc) is a command line toolkit for compiling and running EO programs
-  * [/home](https://www.github.com/objectionary/home) is where we keep EO sources of all "standard" objects
+  * [/home](https://www.github.com/objectionary/home) is where we keep EO sources of all "canonical" objects
   * [/try-phi](https://github.com/objectionary/try-phi) is an online interpreter of 𝜑-calculus expressions

 If you want to discuss, join our Telegram chat: [@polystat_org](https://t.me/polystat_org).